Permit Information Sections

 - Any additional information required to complete the sign application for review

-A Tent and Canopy Permit (PDF) is required for the installation of a tent in excess of 200 square feet, or a canopy with open sides in excess of 400 square feet for not more than 180 days.
+Installation of a tent or canopy having an area in excess of 400 square feet (37 square meters), shall not be erected, operated, or maintained for any purpose without first obtaining a permit per event.
+Exceptions may apply: please check with the Ithaca Building Division (Permit application hours are Monday - Friday: 8:00 AM- 10:00 AM).
 The tent provider/installer must have the proper Liability and Workers' Compensation insurances on file with the Building Department prior to issuance of the permit.

 Tent or canopy fabric must be of flame-resistant material or treated with a flame retardant in compliance with NFPA 701.
 Certification of flame resistance must be provided including date of last treatment, name of chemical used in treatment, name of firm or individual treating fabric and testing agency and standard used.
 This certification is available from the tent provider upon request.